LuisEnMarroquin/json-as-xlsx/CONTRIBUTING.md

 1.22.19
 ```

-Others may work, but I can not guarantee that
+Other versions may work but I can not guarantee that

 ## Develop locally

-It will start the library in dev mode along with a ReactJS and Express projects
+It will start the library and demo project in dev mode

 ```shell
 $ yarn start
 ```

+- Express: localhost:5500
+- ReactJS: localhost:6500

-## Linting code
+## Code linting

 This project uses `prettier` for linting code